The 'most classical' states of Euclidean invariant elementary quantum mechanical systems: Introduction

 \section{Introduction}

 The so-called canonical coherent states of the quantum mechanical system with the Heisenberg algebra as its algebra of basic observables are usually interpreted as the `most classical' states of the system.
-These are precisely the states which yield \emph{equality} in the uncertainty relation for the canonically conjugate observables.
+These are precisely the states that yield \emph{equality} in the uncertainty relation for the canonically conjugate observables.
 (For a review, see e.g. \cite{Kl,ZFG}).
-The states analogous to these, called the coherent states, has already been introduced for systems with more complicated algebra of basic observables, e.g. with the Lie algebras $su(2)$, $su(1,1)$ (see e.g. \cite{Rad}-\cite{WaSaPa}), the Lie algebra $e(n)$ of the Euclidean group $E(n)$ in $n\geq2$ dimensions (see e.g. \cite{IsKl}-\cite{SiJa}), or even with more general ones (see \cite{Per}).
+The states analogous to these, called the coherent states, have already been introduced for systems with more complicated algebra of basic observables, e.g. with the Lie algebras $su(2)$, $su(1,1)$ (see e.g. \cite{Rad}-\cite{WaSaPa}), with the Lie algebra $e(n)$ of the Euclidean group $E(n)$ in $n\geq2$ dimensions (see e.g. \cite{Bi}-\cite{GuMo-Ce}), or even with more the general ones (see \cite{Per}).

-In particular, in the case of the Euclidean groups, these states were constructed on the circle $S^1$ and on the 2-sphere $S^2$ \cite{KoRePa,KoRe1,KoRe02}, and even on general $n$-spheres $S^n$ \cite{HaMi}, by constructing $n$ operators that are analogous to the annihilation operators of the Heisenberg system.
+In particular, in the case of the Euclidean groups, these states were constructed on the circle $S^1$ and on the 2-sphere $S^2$ \cite{KoRePa,KoRe1,KoRe02,GaGa,FreGaNo,GuMo-Ce}, and even on general $n$-spheres $S^n$ \cite{HaMi}, by constructing $n$ operators that are analogous to the annihilation operators of the Heisenberg system.
 In these investigations, the basic observables were the \emph{position} variable and the \emph{orbital} angular momentum, but the \emph{spin} part of the total angular momentum was \emph{a priori} assumed to be vanishing.

-In our previous paper \cite{Sz1} we determined \emph{all} the states of the $SU(2)$-invariant quantum mechanical systems, in which the uncertainties of two components of the angular momentum operators in two \emph{arbitrarily chosen} directions, ${\bf J}(\alpha)$ and ${\bf J}(\beta)$, yield equality in the uncertainty relation.
-It turned out that allowing the angle between the two components of the angular momentum vector operator to be arbitrary \emph{a new quantum mechanical phenomenon emerges}: The expectation values of the two components of the angular momentum behave in a symmetric way \emph{only if} the classical parameter space of the solutions is extended to be a non-trivial Riemann surface homeomorphic to the one appearing in connection with the complex function $\sqrt{z}$.
+In our previous paper \cite{Sz1} we determined \emph{all} the states of $SU(2)$-invariant quantum mechanical systems, in which the uncertainties of two components of angular momentum operators in two \emph{arbitrarily chosen} directions, ${\bf J}(\alpha)$ and ${\bf J}(\beta)$, yield equality in the uncertainty relation.
+It turned out that allowing the angle between the two components of the angular momentum vector operator to be arbitrary \emph{a new quantum mechanical phenomenon emerges}: the expectation values of the two components of the angular momentum behave in a symmetric way \emph{only if} the classical parameter space of the solutions is extended to be a larger space that is homeomorphic to the non-trivial Riemann surface known in connection with the complex function $\sqrt{z}$.